The Great North Wood

 Railway

 In 1834 Joseph Gibbs, engineer to the proposed London and Croydon Railway (L&CR) done a survey for a route between London and Croydon and the canal was purchased by the railway company in July 1836 for £40,250 plus one shilling.
-When constructing the railway it did not completely follow the old canal route leaving parts of it isolated such as at Dacres Wood Nature Reserve and Betts Park in Anerley the cuttings was direct, broad deep, cuttimgs where it crossed level ground.
+When constructing the railway it did not completely follow the old canal route leaving parts of it isolated such as at Dacres Wood Nature Reserve and Betts Park in Anerley the cuttings was direct, broad deep, cuttings where it crossed level ground.
 Extensive earth movements must have created huge amounts of spoil which may account for the uneven topography of the site.

 In August 1844 a further Act authorised the railway company to widen its track to four lines and to work one of them on an atmospheric principle.
 This involved the laying of a large pipe, with a continuous slot closed by a leather flap value along the top, between the rails.
 Between Forest Hill and West Croydon pumping houses was built at Forest Hill, Norwood and Croydon no locomotives were used and was powered by air pressure or vacuum is used to provide power for traction which lasted about a year but due to high cost of operation and maintenance.
 The present railway route between London Bridge and Crystal Palace (Low level) was electrified in 1928.

-Print published in 1836 looking towards Forest Hill from opposite at Devonshire Road Nature Reserve during construction of the railway
+Print published in 1836 looking towards Forest Hill from opposite at Devonshire Road Nature Reserve during construction of the railway.

 World War II (1939-1945)